kryptokinght/Nodejs-tutorials/README.md

 * `npm outdated` : To see all the outdated packages and to what version they can be updated.
 Run this to see which packages are going to be updated to what version before running `npm update` .
 * `npm ls` : Gives the **whole dependency** tree of your project
 * To install a package of a particular version like `lodash` of version `4.16.0`, use `npm i lodash@4.16.0`

+## Module

+* Module is a file that contains code.
+It is wrapped around with a function as depicted in this [wrapper.js](Module/wrapper.js).
+* Thus we see that Node provides 5 different arguments to the wrapping function.
+* The wrapping function also **returns** something.
+It returns `return module.exports` .
+* Its always suggested to change `module.exports` rather than the alias `exports`.
+Because if we assign a new object to alias or assign a function to alias then the reference to which the alias points changes while the value of `module.exports` remains unaffected.
+And so module.exports doesn't pass anything.